frctl/fractal/docs/components/configuration.md

 ### notes

 Any notes about the component.
 Displayed in the web preview UI if present.
 Any notes set here override content taken from the component's README.md file, if there is one.
+Accepts markdown.

 ```yaml
 notes: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore 	magna aliqua.